-As of 1 September, a limited number of international flights to and from Malawi have resumed.
-Passengers arriving in Malawi are required to carry a negative COVID-19 test dated within 72 hours of arrival.
+A limited number of international flights to and from Malawi have resumed.
+Passengers arriving in Malawi are required to carry a negative PCR COVID-19 test dated within 72 hours of arrival.
 A negative PCR test dated within 72 hours is also be required to leave Malawi.

 If you are in Malawi, you should monitor developments regularly and follow the advice of local authorities.
 See links to relevant websites below.